 It was such a joy to interact with these gorgeous animals so closely.
 I’ve gained even more respect and love for these animals through this incredible beluga whale interaction program.
 They are amazing creatures, and I’m so lucky to have had this once in a lifetime experience!

 A big shout out goes to my mom and dad who captured these awesome photos while watching our kiddos.
 They’re the best!
 My mom takes AMAZING photographs of the hummingbirds that she feeds from her hands in her backyard.
-You can check out her beautiful photography on her Instagram page @hummingbird_journals.
-Give her a follow!

 If you’re looking for a unique present for a birthday or holiday, definitely consider the gift of the beluga whale interaction program at SeaWorld.
 It truly was a day that I will never forget.
 Now my kids are dying to do the experience too!